Specify Block Properties

 Specify Block Callbacks

 Use the Callbacks section to specify block callbacks.
 Callbacks are MATLAB® commands that execute when a specific model action occurs, such as when you select or delete a block.
-For more information on callbacks, see Callbacks for Customized Model Behavior.
+For more information on callbacks, see Customize Model Behavior with Callbacks.

 Select the block whose callback you want to set.